taanishr/cse15l-lab-reports/week-5-lab-report.md

 government/Alcohol_Problems/Session4-PDF.txt:Finally, I would like to address the issue of funding.
 Much of
 ```

+I called `grep` with command line option `-w` and string `I` for all `txt` files (`*.txt`) in `government/Alcohol_Problems/`.
 The `-w` command line option only lists matches if the exact string is found (i.e., it is not a substring).
 For example, when searching accept, a word like acceptance would be excluded from the search.
 In this case, using `I` as the regex search helps single out personal annecdotes, quotes and acknowledgments rather than including words that begin with a capital `I`, making it powerful for text processing.

 Source: Found in `man grep`